ComfyUI Extension: Luminance Stack Processor

 - ✅ AI-generated exposures - Perfect synthetic exposure variants

-- ✅ Professional HDR output - True HDR with our Radiance Fusion processing
+- ✅ Professional HDR output - True HDR with my Radiance Fusion processing

 - ✅ Complete automation - Generate and process in one workflow